School Field Trips

 The Role of Old Baldy Lighthouse:

-Old Baldy guided mariners home for over a century, stood within the boundaries of a Confederate fort, and served as a radio station for the United States Coast Guard during World War II.
+Old Baldy guided mariners home for over a century, stood within the boundaries of a Confederate fort, and served as a radio station for the United States Coast Guard during World War ll.

-Walk to the earthen works complex known as Fort Holmes and see the remains of sand curtians, Battery no. 4 use to defend Cape Fear and the blockade runners from the Union Navy.
+Walk to the earthen works complex known as Fort Holmes and see the remains of sand curtains, Battery No. 4 used to defend Cape Fear and the blockade runners from the Union Navy.